Skip to main content

 AWS Lambda Function Monitoring

 Lambda invocation monitoring is crucial for detecting unauthorized function execution and unusual access patterns.
-This filter targets lambda function that start with the naming patterns for production and critical functions while excluding development naming pattern environments, reducing noise and focusing on business-critical activities.
-The pattern-based ARN filtering automatically covers new functions that follow naming conventions, providing scalable security monitoring.
+This selector targets lambda functions that start with the naming patterns for production and critical functions while excluding development naming pattern environments, reducing noise and focusing on business-critical activities.
+The pattern-based ARN selection automatically covers new functions that follow naming conventions, providing scalable security monitoring.

 [